0xPolygonMiden/miden-vm/docs/src/design/stack/op_constraints.md

 f_{drop} = (1 - b_0) \cdot b_1 \cdot (1 - b_2) \cdot b_3 \cdot (1 - b_4) \cdot (1 - b_5) \cdot b_6
 $$

 As can be seen from above, the degree for both of these flags is $7$.
 Since degree of constraints in Miden VM can go up to $9$, this means that operation-specific constraints cannot exceed degree $2$.
 However, there are some operations which require constraints of higher degree (e.g., $3$ or even $5$).
-To support such constraints, we adapt the following scheme.
+To support such constraints, we adopt the following scheme.

 We organize the operations into $3$ groups as shown below and also introduce an extra register for degree reduction: